yvolynets-mlnx/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

 Test steps
 - PTF host will send IP packet specifying DST IP of VM host.
 Port to send is port which IP interface is in VM subnet.
-- When packet reaches SONIC DUT, it should be dropped by "SAI_IN_DROP_REASON_L2_LOOPBACK_FILTER"
+- When packet reaches SONIC DUT, it should be dropped according to the test objective
-- Verify "ingress_discard_all" counter increment
+- Verify "RX_DRP" counter increment

 #### Test case #6
 Test objective

-Verify packet which exceed router interface MTU (for IP and/or MPLS packets) drops
+Verify packet which exceed router interface MTU (for IP packets) drops
 Note: make sure that configured MTU on testbed server and fanout are greater then DUT port MTU

 Packet to trigger drop